 From childhood, social messages implicitly and explicitly tell you how to behave, what image to portray, what products will supposedly provide the perception of such an image, what to study in college, and what career to pursue (usually based upon money and social status).
 This is the essence of the social message, “be somebody.”

-- Accepting: Most suffering is the failure to accept transience.
-Everything is changing, evolving.
+Most suffering is the failure to accept transience.
+Everything is changing, and evolving.
 Changes are not always in your favor but they may be seen as opportunities to grow.

-- Aware: To be aware, among many other things, is to know the extent to which you are influenced from outside sources.
-You don’t have to wear a gunny sack for clothes, eat weeds and seeds, and live on Walden pond to find the authentic self.
-Just be aware of your purchases, pursuits and external desires and decide if they are helping you become somebody (someone else) or to be nobody (yourself).
+To be aware, among many other things, is to know the extent to which you are influenced by outside sources.
+You don’t have to wear a gunny sack for clothes, eat weeds and seeds, and live on Walden Pond to find your authentic self.
+Just be aware of your purchases, pursuits, and external desires and decide if they are helping you become somebody (someone else) or to be nobody (yourself).

-- Reflective: Often ask yourself two questions, “Who am I?” and “Why do I live?” and do your best to answer the them (or come closer every day to the answers).
+Often ask yourself two questions, “Who am I?” and “Why do I live?” and do your best to answer them (or come closer every day to the answers).

 Who are you?
 Are you wearing a disguise or can you be naked before others?
 Can you smile without a mask?